ParthJohri/Drowsiness_Detection_Using_YOLOv5/README.md

    ```sh
    cd Drowsiness_Detection_Using_YOLOv5
    ```
-3. Run the real-time.py:
+3. Train your model on the custom dataset using colab notebook given, in the notebook directory.

+4. Before running the model, make sure you have the yolov5 installed, after which run the real-time.py:
    ```sh
    python3 real_time.py
    ```
-4. [Optional] Train your model on the custom dataset using colab notebook given, in the notebook directory.

 ## Usage
 1. Prepare your dataset with labeled images for training and testing.